theobald-software/theobald-software.github.io/content/_en/ecs-core/ecscore-administration/ecscore-dashboard.md

 parent: ecscore-administration
 permalink: /:collection/:path
 weight: 2
-lang: de_DE
+lang: en_GB
-old_url: /ECS-Core-DE/default.aspx?pageid=ecscore_dashboard
 ---

-Auf dem *ECS Core Dashboard* bekommen sie eine Übersicht aller Inhalte der Management Site.
+On the *ECS Core Dashboard* you get an overview of all contents of the management site.

 - Web Services
 - SAP Connections